 The sonography program is four years in length.
 Students following this track take two years of liberal arts and sciences courses prior to starting the sonography program.
 St. Catherine University offers a rigorous and comprehensive academic program that can give you credentials and knowledge you can use to work towards becoming a leader in your field.

 Clinical experience is a vital part of the program.
 We offer clinicals in the Twin Cities and out-state locations.
 These experiences allow students to work alongside experts in the field and practice sonography in a wide range of medical situations.

 Upon completion of the program, graduates are awarded a Bachelor of Science in Sonography and are eligible to take the national registry exams in ultrasound physics, abdominal ultrasound and obstetrical and gynecological ultrasound.

-St. Kate's sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
+St Catherine University is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).